 The reality couldn’t be more different - how different people perceive the very idea of a digital identity is shaped by their personal experience, where they live, their comfort level and familiarity with technology and a whole host of other factors.

-This isn’t helped by the fact that there’s so many terms involved in the space - each of which is used in a slightly different way depending on who you’re talking to.
+This isn’t helped by the fact that there are so many terms involved in the space - each of which is used in a slightly different way depending on who you’re talking to.

 And while the differences between these usages may seem obvious to the people who use them every day, the truth is that the terms and concepts aren’t easily accessible to everyone.
 And this is a real problem - if people don’t understand a system, they’re never going to put their trust in it.